jay-nginx/ansible/README.md

 #### 4. Verify by logging on to NGINX Controller that the Agent has registered in the location as provided

-# Steps - Create Gateway in NGINX Controller
+## Steps - Create Gateway in NGINX Controller

 ##### Ensure all the steps in the above two sections have finished successfully

 #### 1. In your NGINX Controller Dashboard - Create an environment.

-#### 3. sudo git clone https://github.com/learnbyseven/ansible.git && cd ansible

-#### 4. ng+ remote install, sample (Provide target hosts entry inside inventory-hosts.yml)
-#sudo ansible-playbook -i inventory-hosts.yml nginxplus-install-playbook.yml

-Verify : systemctl status nginx

-#### 5.ctr agent install, sample (Use option -e for your enviornment specific variables) or define variables value inside ctr-agent-install-playbook.yml
-#sudo ansible-playbook -i inventory-hosts.yml ctr-agent-install-playbook.yml -e "api_key=abcdefg123 nginx_controller_fqdn= cts.giri.local nginx_controller_location=india-east"

-Verify : service controller-agent status

-#### 6. Remove Nginx-plus (Verify inventory-hosts.yml before play)
-#sudo ansible-playbook -i inventory-hosts.yml uninstall-ctr-agent-playbook.yml
-#### 7. Remove controller-agent (Verify inventory-hosts.yml before play)
-#sudo ansible-playbook -i inventory-hosts.yml remove-nginxplus-playbook.yaml
+Capture the "Name" of the environmet.
+#### 2. In your 'ansible' directory, edit the create-controller-gateway.yml | sudo vi create-controller-gateway.yml
+#####    Ensure that all the values are updated approprately; username, password, controller-fqdn, environment-name and the agent-name in the instanceRefs tab.
-#### 8. Create Gateway (perquisites GUI tasks : Environnment/instance/certs/Application)
-#sudo ansible-playbook -i inventory-hosts.yml create-gateway.yml
+#### 3. Run Create Gateway task | ansible-playbook -i inventory-hosts.yml create-controller-gateway.yml

-OPT: GATEWAY
+#####     Ensure the output has no failures
+#### 4. In your NGINX Controller Dashboard - Validate that a new Gateway has been created with your defined parameters